 While Amazon has historically been known as an online retailer and cloud services provider, it is making increasingly substantial moves in healthcare.
 In our view, the healthcare category represents one of the largest growth opportunities for Amazon over the coming decade.
 The TJI Amazon Healthcare Overview aims to outline both what Amazon is doing now across product categories and where Amazon could be going in the future.

 TheTJI Amazon Healthcare Overview is intended to be a starting point for researchers and analysts to navigate the breadth and depth of Amazon’s healthcare initiatives.
-For professionals interested in tracking Amazon’s healthcare efforts on an ongoing basis, subscribe to the TJI Amazon Briefing, which covers the latest developments on at Amazon from around the world.
+For professionals interested in tracking Amazon’s healthcare efforts on an ongoing basis, Subscribe to TJI.

 TheTJI Amazon Healthcare Overview was created and is edited by Justin Smith, Founder of TJI Research.
 This is an independent, unofficial resource and is updated on an ongoing basis.
 Please contact us with tips or to let us know of any errors or omissions below.
 TJI is not affiliated with or endorsed by Amazon.com, Inc.